EMD F7: Identification

 There are no easily identifiable differences between late F3 production and early F7 production; the major differences were all internal electrical system changes.
 However, no F7 had the "chicken wire" grilles seen on most F3s, and no F3s had later F7 changes described below under Phases.

 The F9 is distinguishable from the late F7 by having five, rather than four, carbody center louver groups covering the carbody filters.
 The additional one is placed ahead of the first porthole, where F7s have no openings.
 The F9's greater power output, of course, cannot be seen from the outside.

 There were also two main classes of F7s: passenger and freight.
 Most passenger units had upper and lower headlights, but there were exceptions.
 Many freight units had the upper Mars or Pyle brand warning light as well.
 And some passenger units only had a single upper headlight, i.e. the Pennsylvania.
 Many units eventually had the upper lights or the door light removed/plated over and the Mars/Pyle light removed.
 These early warning lights had a motor and linkages that often required maintenance in the shops.

 Rebuilds

 MARC Train #83, a former B&O F7 rebuilt into an F9PH, at Brunswick, Maryland in 1994.

 Several F7s were rebuilt by Morrison–Knudsen as F9PHs and used in passenger operations.
-Others were rebuilt as the "FP10" and used by the Massachusetts Bay Transportation Authority for their commuter rail service.
+Another was rebuilt as the "FP10" and used by the Massachusetts Bay Transportation Authority for their commuter rail service.
 In addition, the Santa Fe had 190 of their F7As rebuilt into CF7 hood units in the 1970s.
 Only one original F7 unit from the railway exists to this day, preserved in running condition at the California State Railroad Museum in Sacramento.

-In the early 2000s, a single unpowered EMD F cab unit #7100 (ex-Baltimore & Ohio Railroad F7 #4553) operated on MARC, occasionally substituting for a cab car.
+In the early 2000s, a single unpowered EMD F cab unit #7100 (ex-Baltimore & Ohio Railroad F7 #4553) operated on MARC, occasionally serving as a substitute cab car.
 In addition to serving as an all-purpose control unit, it also had a head-end power generator that supplied electricity to the train.